 Many of the most prestigious Swiss private banks we know today started similarly to modern wealth managers – small, unknown, and without formal licences.
 They relied solely on trust, reputation, and long-term relationships with wealthy individuals.
 These businesses were often family-run, and it was the family name – not the bank – that clients trusted.
-Generations later, the descendants remained involved, and the family name became synonymous with excellence and trust. 🏦
+Generations later, the descendants continued to be involved, and the family name became synonymous with excellence and trust. 🏦

 But what does this mean for today’s independent wealth managers?
 Are they trapped in the same cycle where only time and the family name are their greatest assets?
 That might no longer be enough in our fast-moving digital world, where visibility and interaction happen in real time. 📱